SalesConnection/Caction-Support/docs/Not_Getting_Notification.md

      <img src="img2/Desktop_Notification_Setting_Step_8.png" alt="Desktop Notification Setting Step 8">
    </p><br>

-9. Once it is on “Allow”, you will begin receiving notifications from Sales Connection on the PC you are using similar to your mobile device that’s logged into Sales Connection.
+9. Once it is on “Allow”, you will begin receiving notifications from Caction on the PC you are using similar to your mobile device that’s logged into Caction.

    <p align="center">
      <img src="img2/Desktop_Notification_Setting_Step_9.png" alt="Desktop Notification Setting Step 9">